NAL-i5K/I5KNAL_OGS/__develop__/gff3_to_fasta/README.md

     - `exon`: exon sequence for each record in the fasta output
     - `pre_trans`: premature transcript (exon and intron regions included) for each record in the fasta output
     - `trans`: spliced transcript (only exons included) for each record in the fasta output
-    - `cds`: coding sequence (utr regions are excluded as comparing to `trans`, the spliced transcripts) for each record in the fasta output
+    - `cds`: coding sequence (utr exons and introns excluded) for each record in the fasta output
     - `pep`: translated peptide sequences (translation based on cds regions) for each record in the fasta output
 * **Python method for universal translation**: The `translator` method is feasible for
     - translation from 64 combitions of codons